-Based on a data mining of D-done using the techniques in the case-based toolset-the model that the SACS Toolkit creates is called the network of attracting clusters (\mathcal{N}). \mathcal{N} is the actual model the SACS Toolkit creates.
-It is a simplification of the database studied, and is comprised of three types of maps.
-Cluster Maps: Given that the SACS Toolkit studies S as a set of cases $\{c_i\}$, it is necessary, at some point, particularly in the case of large databases, to identify and map the most common vector configurations in S. An effective method for accomplishing this task is cluster analysis (See [12]).
-The results of such analyses are the cluster maps for \mathcal{N} .
-In the current study, Table 5 and Figure 2 are examples of such maps.
-Network Maps: In turn, network maps compress S to model the most important relationships (ties, links, etc) and interactions that exist amongst its cases $\{c_i\}$, particularly as they relate to the most common vector configurations in S. In the current study, Figure 4 is an example of such a map.
-K-dimensional Maps: The purpose of the k-dimensional maps is to understand how the variables (W, E) comprising the vector configurations for $\{c_i\}$ influence the structure and dynamics of S. In the current study, examples of such maps include Table 4 and figure 3.
+- 1. Cluster Maps: Given that the SACS Toolkit studies S as a set of cases $\{c_i\}$, it is necessary, at some point, particularly in the case of large databases, to identify and map the most common vector configurations or trajectories in S. To do so, we employ a variety of methods, including cluster analysis, topographical neural nets, genetic algorithms, ordinary differential equations and partial differential equations, specifically the advection equation.
+[55, 56] The results of such analyses are the cluster maps for \mathcal{N} , which can be static or longitudinal, and discrete or continuous.
+In the current study, Table 6.1 and Fig. 6.1 are static/discrete examples of such maps. - 2.
+Network Maps: In turn, network maps compress S to model the most important relationships (ties, links, etc) and interactions that exist amongst its cases $\{c_i\}$, particularly as they relate to the most common vector configurations in S. To do so, we employ a variety of techniques from the field of social and complex network analysis.
+In the current study, Fig. 7.1 is an example of such a map. - 3.
+K-dimensional Maps: The purpose of the k-dimensional maps is to understand how the variables (W, E) comprising the vector configurations for $\{c_i\}$ influence the structure and dynamics of S. To do so, a wide list of techniques can be used, from geospatial modeling and factor analysis to logit-probit models and survival curves.
+In the current study, examples of such maps include Table 5.1 and Fig. 6.2.

 With its set of maps constructed, the next step in the assemblage algorithm is to explore how the maps for \mathcal{N} inform one another, with the goal of arriving at a well-developed, albeit simplified, low-dimensional model of S for one discrete moment in time/space.
-Figure 1 is one example of what such a model looks like (for one discrete moment across time/space) for our study of Summit County.
+Figure 3.1 is one example of what such a model looks like (for one discrete moment across time/space) for our study of Summit County.
+During the process of model building and running our litmus test on Summit County, we would use this map as a reference point and as a basis for organizing our results, discussions and conclusions.